 The yearly increase rate of the Real GNP provides us with the growth rate.
 The difference between the Growth Rate and the Population Increase Rate is called the Net Growth Rate.
 It would make more sense to look into the Net Growth Rate particularly in countries such as Turkey where the population increases rapidly.
 For instance, if the population has increased by a 2% where the growth rate indicates 6%, then the net growth rate is calculated as 4%.

 Purchasing real estate is dependent on which sectors in society have a strong income.
-If the income distribution is balanced more people will buy real estate, if the there is an in balance then there is less demand for real estate.
+If the income distribution is balanced more people will buy real estate, if there is an imbalance then there is less demand for real estate.

 TUIK reports how household income is spent.
-An average 23% - 25% is spent on food and beverages, whereas 27% – 29% is spent on properties and rental expenses.
-The forecast is that in time people will have more spendable income, will purchase their own property and rent less.
+An average of 23% - 25% is spent on food and beverages, whereas 27% – 29% is spent on properties and rental expenses.
+The forecast is that in time people will have more spendable income, will purchase their own property, and rent less.

 Employment and the labour market affect the demand for properties.
 If the economic growth decreases, unemployment will follow and this will mean that the demand for real estate will decrease.
 Unemployment figures quoted do not include those who are not actively looking for work, housewives and those who choose not to work so will be much higher.
 It is also worth noting that the young population unemployment rate is 25% when the unemployment rate is 10% is significant in terms of real estate demand in the future.

 The indicator which the real estate investors follow closely and which actually determines the real levels of the macroeconomic data is the Inflation rate.
 Inflation is the continuous increase of prices in general.
 Therefore, temporary fluctuations in prices cannot be defined as inflation.
 The reason why inflation is a notable problem for the economy is that it erodes purchasing power.